 Response: The arborist report addresses West Linn regulations regarding protection of existing trees.
-The applicant's arborist has determined that the site has one tree classified by the City as "significant," a large Oregon white oak in the northeast corner, and the site design incorporates efforts to preserve and protect this tree.
+The applicant's arborist and the City Arborist have determined that the site has one tree classified by the City as "significant," a large Oregon white oak in the northeast corner, and the site design incorporates efforts to preserve and protect this tree.
 This standard is met.